OpenTermsArchive/contrib-versions/Google/Terms of Service.md

 In connection with your use of the Services, we may send you service announcements, administrative messages, and other information.
 You may opt out of some of those communications.

+Some of our Services are available on mobile devices.
+Do not use such Services in a way that distracts you and prevents you from obeying traffic or safety laws.

 Your Google Account

 You may need a Google Account in order to use some of our Services.
 You may create your own Google Account, or your Google Account may be assigned to you by an administrator, such as your employer or educational institution.
 If you are using a Google Account assigned to you by an administrator, different or additional terms may apply and your administrator may be able to access or disable your account.

-If you learn of any unauthorized use of your password or account, follow these instructions.
+To protect your Google Account, keep your password confidential.
+You are responsible for the activity that happens on or through your Google Account.
+Try not to reuse your Google Account password on third-party applications.
+If you learn of any unauthorized use of your password or Google Account, follow these instructions.

 Privacy and Copyright Protection